mpampuch/nextflow-notes/README.md

 }
 ```

+### Groovy Imports

+There exists in Groovy and the JVM ecosystem a wealth of helper classes that can be imported into Nextflow scripts to help you accomplish some small tasks and helpful bits and pieces inside your Nextflow workflow.

 ### Groovy web console

 A convienient way to perform a convient sanity-check on a groovy expression is by using the [Groovy web console](https://groovyconsole.appspot.com/) or [JDoodle](https://www.jdoodle.com/execute-groovy-online/).